 Congratulations!
 Now, to get your project started.
 The UMass Amherst Center for Research on Families has developed a useful guide for new PIs: “I’m a PI, Now What?”
 After reviewing this guide, you will need to take the following steps:

-- Contact your SOE IRB representative: Linda Griffin email@example.com or Sharon Rallis firstname.lastname@example.org
+- Contact your College IRB representative: Linda Griffin email@example.com or Sharon Rallis firstname.lastname@example.org

-- Once an account has been established, you should make a follow-up appointment with the SOE Business Office for a project management meeting, to review budget, any changes in scope, timeline.
-At this meeting you will have the opportunity to clarify the roles of the PI, department assistants, SOE Business Office, SOE Personnel Office, and others in managing administrative aspects, monitoring spending, hiring staff, office space, purchasing supplies and equipment, travel, etc. You will also review procedures for all Personnel Actions, GAs, additional compensation, academic year effort, consultants, subcontractors (OGCA handles the subcontracts).
+- Once an account has been established, you should make a follow-up appointment with the College Business Office for a project management meeting, to review budget, any changes in scope, timeline.
+At this meeting you will have the opportunity to clarify the roles of the PI, department assistants, College Business Office, College Personnel Office, and others in managing administrative aspects, monitoring spending, hiring staff, office space, purchasing supplies and equipment, travel, etc. You will also review procedures for all Personnel Actions, GAs, additional compensation, academic year effort, consultants, subcontractors (OGCA handles the subcontracts).

 You will want to develop a project work plan.
 A process for doing so may include the following: